radomd92/imageboard/README.md

 ## Backend: Using Nginx XSLT file explorer
-**This is what you can use to explore your folders directly on the Nginx interface** Uncomment thes lines and changes the values to reflect your configuration:
+**This is what you can use to explore your folders directly on the Nginx interface**

+Uncomment these lines and changes the values to reflect your configuration:
 ```buildoutcfg
 xslt_string_param title $1;
 xslt_stylesheet /path/to/template.xslt;